Transition Cafe Archive

 Food Manifesto for Wales

 We were visited by Jane Powell from The Food Manifesto for Wales, visit the Food Manifesto website here to read her article about her visit.

 Setting up a Surplus Food Project?

-We are happy to talk to other groups about setting up their own surplus food project through our Make a Meal of It project, started in May 2017.
+We are happy to talk to other groups about setting up their own surplus food project through our Make a Meal of It project, we have funding from Leader and Sainsbury’s, May 2017-May 2018.
 More info here.